cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 #### Example

 In the example below, all the events created through the integration take place in "Het Depot", a concert hall in Leuven.
-First you'll need to find the identifier of the place `Het Depot` in UiTdatabank.
+First you'll need to find the URL of the place `Het Depot` in UiTdatabank.

 **request**